Baaron1/TextTale/README.md

 Open the "Start Game.exe" File to run the game

+If you don't already have Python 3 installed please download it or press the "Python" button in out gui to download it automatically when downloading Python with this method it is common to get a ERROR message the first time you try simply do it again and it should work fine

 Please ignore the "Start Game" folder it just contains files required.
 Only use "Start Game.exe"